netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 performancem, and security.
-However, the slightly different assumptions on endpoint addresses (4-tuple + path ID vs 4-tuple + AS code + path) and path lifecycles (path abandon vs expiry, etc) can cause some pitfalls.
+However, the slightly different assumptions on endpoint addresses (4-tuple + path ID vs 4-tuple + AS code + path) and path lifecycles (path abandon vs expiry, etc.) can cause some pitfalls.

 The purpose of this document is to explore how QUIC-MP and SCION can interoperate, how we can leverage the path awareness offered